pulibrary/c4l2020_learning_ansible/ansible_intro.md

 ### Hello Ansible

-The simplest command for ansible is a *local command.* Typically on your master node or local computer.
+The simplest command for ansible is a *local command.* Typically on your controller node or local computer.
 Here is the verbose full command

 ```bash
 ansible all --inventory "localhost," --module-name debug --args "msg='Hello World'"